Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Results

-Figure~\ref{fig:training_time} shows the average training time of all epochs.
-As it is shown in this Figure, LSH Attention, Linear Attention, and Scaled Dot-Product Attention train faster than others on average.
-Flash Attention is customized for NVIDIA GPU and it is the only attention function that operate based on the memory architecture of NVIDIA GPUs.
+Figure~\ref{fig:time} presents the average training time and inference time for all models and attention variants.
+As it is shown in this figure, LSH Attention, Linear Attention, and Scaled Dot-Product Attention train faster than others on average.
+Flash Attention is customized for NVIDIA GPU and it is the only Attention function that operates by leveraging the memory architecture of NVIDIA GPUs.
 Grouped Query Attention and Sliding Window Attention are moderate, while Baseline Attention shows a longer duration for training.
 Usually, training time is directly associated with energy consumption.
-Nevertheless, our later results show this phenomenon does not always occur.
+Nevertheless, our later results show this phenomenon does not always occur, and there is a correlation between two.

+Flash Attention yield the fastest inference times, because it is customized for NVIDIA GPU.
+Multihead Latent Attention, Linear Attention and LSH Attention are fastest one after Flash Attention. while Sliding Window Attention and Grouped Query Attention are slower.